khanson679/kilobyteofhelium.net/posts/2022/linux-adventures.md

 Finally, there's the problem of choosing a distro.
 I'm of the opinion that it doesn't matter that much.
-I suggest Ubuntu, not because I'm convinced that it's the best, but because it's available with almost every major desktop environment, and it's popular, so it's easy to get help.
+I suggest Ubuntu (or it's close relative, Linux Mint), not because I'm convinced that it's the best, but because it's available with almost every major desktop environment, and it's popular, so it's easy to get help.
-But if you have a friend or family member who can provide you with tech support and they use something different, then maybe try that instead.
+But if you have a friend or family member who can provide you with tech support and they use something else, then maybe try that instead.

+But do give Linux a try.
+You just might like it.